 Born in Brussels in 1968.
 1994 first State examination, 1999 second State examination.
 Research assistant in Mannheim and Fribourg (Switzerland), 1994‐1996.
 1998 doctoral degree.

 European law, constitutional law, State aid, commercial administration law (esp. energy, finance, health, and foreign trade).

 Awarded by JUVE as “leading advisor in constitutional and economic administrative law”.
-Listed by Handelsblatt/Best Lawyers in the ranking of “Germany's best lawyers” in public law (since 2009), government relations practice (since 2020) and – as the only German lawyer – in EU law (since 2014); awarded “Lawyer of the Year 2019” in public commercial law.
+Listed by Best Lawyers/Handelsblatt in the ranking of “Germany's best lawyers” in public law (since 2009), government relations practice (since 2020) and in EU law (since 2014); awarded “Lawyer of the Year 2019” in public commercial law.
 Listed by Legal 500 as a “leading name” in public law – state aid law and recommended in economic administrative law.
 Awarded by Chambers Europe since 2021 in Public Law/Constitutional Law – Germany.

 Member of the board of the German Lawyers' Association.

 Represented the German government, associations and companies in more than 100 proceedings before the EU courts and the BVerfG, e. g. in the NPD ban proceedings, on the nuclear phase‑out, on emissions trading and on data retention; regular representation in fundamental proceedings on intellectual property; representation of the Freie Wohlfahrtspflege and various federal states for the promotion of public services; litigation representation in countless administrative court and state liability proceedings.
 Regular expert opinion on legislative proposals.

 Co‑editor of the Neue Juristische Wochenschrift (NJW), the European Journal of Business Law (EuZW), the Munich Commentary on EU State Aid Law (4th ed.
 2022) and an ECHR commentary (3rd ed.
 2022).